lumitut/lumi-go/deploy/helm/README.md

 ## Overview

-This Helm chart deploys the Go Middle-Service Template (GMT) application on a Kubernetes cluster.
+This Helm chart deploys the lumi-go (Go Microservice Template) application on a Kubernetes cluster.

 ## Prerequisites